freeipa/ansible-freeipa/README-vault.md

       action: member
 ```

-Example playbook to retrieve vault data from a symmetric vault:
+When retrieving data from a vault, it is recommended that `no_log: yes` is used, so that sensitive data stored in a vault is not logged by Ansible.
+The data is returned in a dict `vault`, in the field `data` (e.g. `result.vault.data`).
+An example playbook to retrieve data from a symmetric vault:

 ```yaml
 ---